danlemmond/ArxBot/README.md

 # Installation:

-Installation is recommended by cloning the repo and running the program yourself.
-You may also use "go get", but this functionality may not be entirely operational until later.
+1.Clone the repo
+2.Export Slack Token
+3.run the command:
+4.`go run main.go`
+5.Add bot to channel
+6.Run queries

 ---

 # TODO
 1. ~~Create and Initialize Repo~~
-2. ~~Create initial bot protocol - connecting/receiving information, connecting to a slack server~~
-3. Add functionality to run your own searches and receive results.
-Initial functionality complete - returning 10 papers in a given query.
+2. ~~Create initial bot protocol - connecting/receiving information, connecting to a slack server~~ 3.~~Add functionality to run your own searches and receive results.
+Initial functionality complete - returning 10 papers in a given query.~~
 4. Package and publish code

 ---